How Diversity Impacts Advertising Agency Selection

 In a recent interview with AdWeek, Verizon CMO, Diego Scotti said he viewed Verizon’s diversity and inclusion initiatives with its agencies as important for its own business “because the more diversity we can get, the more we can respond to the needs of our business, but also because it’s a way of driving change in the industry as a whole.”

 Most professionals respect that diversity goals apply to hiring practices and interpersonal behavior.
-There is however, a broader realization of diversity as a competency that will make us better marketers – and possibly better humans.
+There is however, a broader realization of diversity as a competency that will make us better marketers.

-Cultural awareness of others is not to be acquired from segmentation study or concept testing but as a result of the authentic bonding that occurs when a diverse group of people work together, often united by common cause.
+Cultural awareness of others is not to be acquired from reading or research but results from authentic bonding that occurs when a diverse group of people work together, often united by common cause.

-As messy as the creative development process may be, it is enabled by keen, on-point insights that inspire original thinking.
-Ideas that when developed with a discerning tone resonate with targeted consumers and move them to take action.
+As messy as the creative development process may be, it is enabled by keen insights that inspire original thinking.
+Original ideas that when evolved working with others are shaped into brand expressions that resonate with targeted consumers and move them to take action.

-To achieve this outcome, brands with their campaign portfolio of visual images and assets need to demonstrate mindsets and social media behaviors that are fully inclusive.
+To achieve this outcome, brands need to demonstrate mindsets and social media behaviors that are fully inclusive.
 Brand partnerships, affiliations and choice of media channels also benefit from cross cultural intelligence and insight.

 Advertising veteran Mark Wnek, founder of The New Breed Talent Army, affirms this dynamic noting that “Without diversity, even with the most talented writers and art directors and ideators, your work is likely to be dull.”